 I ordered my Barilla Chickpea Rotini from Target online, but you can also purchase it in-store and/or get it delivered.
 Click here for the Target Circle offer on Barilla Legume Pasta and also check out their other legume variety, Red Lentil Penne.

 As a child I would ask my mom for lemon pepper flavored everything.
 It has always been a favorite seasoning combination of mine.
 This lightly fried lemon pepper broccoli is tossed together with rotini and garlic, and it’s an easy weeknight meal for everyone to love.

 First, thoroughly wash the broccoli and cut it into very small florets.
 The florets should not be larger than one square inch.
 Then, heat the extra virgin olive oil in the pan.
 Toss the broccoli into the pan and leave untouched for a few minutes or until its browned.

-Then give the broccoli a stir, and add in the salt, pepper, garlic and lemon juice.
+Then give the broccoli a stir, and add in the garlic, salt, pepper, lemon juice and lemon zest.
 Toss the lemon pepper broccoli with the Barilla Chickpea Pasta, drizzle a little more extra virgin olive oil on it, and enjoy.

 - 1 box Barilla Chickpea Rotini

 - 1/4 cup extra virgin olive oil (plus more for drizzling)